 - Kahve – Coffee is a key part of Turkish culture and “kahve” (pronounced ka-vay), is the Turkish word for it.
 Would make a cute name for a Cavalier King Charles Spaniel or crossbreed.

 - Cafecito – In parts of Latin America, adding ‘ito’ to the end of names adds affection/ friendliness or indicates a smaller version of the original.
-So this would make a cute name for a small dog.
+So this would be a cute name for a small dog.

 - Buna – As the birthplace of coffee, Ethiopia needed to be represented on this list.
 Buna (boo-nuh) is the English translation of “coffee” in Amharic, the official language of Ethiopia.
 This would be a super cute name for a boisterous, energetic dog.